od-ms/dkan-dataset-uploader/README.en.md

 ## Debug

-DKAN's dataset API frequently changes.
+DKAN's dataset API changes frequently.
 Unexpected responses are a common problem.

 1. Enable debug option of pydkan: Set last prameter of pydkan instantiation to true (see dkanhandler->function "connect")
 2. Check the log output for the last HTTP request that pydkan sent to DKAN API (probably a POST or PUT request)